KushParsaniya/quiz-graphql/README.md

    docker-compose up -d
    ```

-4. You Can stop it with this
+3. You Can stop it with this
    ```bash
    docker-compose down
    ```
+By default, the GraphQL API will be available at `http://localhost:8080/graphiql`.

 ## Option - 2 : Run Using This Repository